M66B/FairEmail/FAQ.md

 Folder:

+* Long press the folder in the folder list and select *Notify on new messages*
 * Long press the folder in the folder list and select *Create notification channel*
 * Long press the folder in the folder list and select *Edit notification channel* to change the notification sound